ALERT: UNIVERSAL MASKING NOW REQUIRED IN PATIENT AREAS. LEARN MORE »

 Do not do activities that have constant or forceful arm movement like moving heavy objects or vacuuming.
 Moderate exercise like walking does not harm your PICC.
 Do not carry bags or purses over your “PICC” shoulder.
 This could cause damage to your PICC.

-When should I call the IVAT nurse?
+When should I call the COPAT nurse?

-Call our clinic nurse for any problems with your PICC line or your medications (for example, side effects):
+Call our clinic nurse practitioner for any problems with your PICC line or your medications (for example, side effects):

 • If the PICC line gets blocked (the medication is not going into the line)